-A landscape architect is registered as a Professional Landscape Architect (PLA) and licensed by the American Society of Landscape Architects (ASLA).
+A landscape architect is registered as a Professional Landscape Architect (PLA) and licensed by the state in which they practice.
+They may also be a member of the American Society of Landscape Architects (ASLA).
 They have training in site analysis & engineering that enables them to identify and resolve complex grading and drainage issues.
 They have expertise in construction methods and materials for hardscaping and structures and possess extensive knowledge of plant materials in regards to local ecosystems.

 A garden designer is focused primarily on horticulture.
 Their skills lie in designing, planning, and installing garden plants.
 They are best at designing the layout for planting areas, selecting plant varieties, and focusing on the artistic and sensual characteristics of a garden.

 College degrees and licensing credentials are by no means a guarantee of talent.
 That being said, a landscape architect is trained to be the most thorough evaluator of a site.
 They weigh the challenges and opportunities available on your entire property to create a master landscape plan that ensures your home and outdoor spaces work together harmoniously.